JamieBort/Portfolio-Website/Revamp2023.md

     Go through them each to make sure I will not be losing anything valuable.

     Each one should (now) be in the `./jamiebort.github.io/old/` directory.

+    **Create a new branch for this.**

+    Also prune or generally clean up all the old branches.

   - Remove the Workflow from